eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 #### Loading sample documents

-The library provides the `EudiWalletSDK.loadSampleData` method that allows to load sample documents in document storage, without the need to issue them.
+The library provides the `EudiWallet.loadSampleData` method that allows to load sample documents in document storage, without the need to issue them.
 The signing of the documents is done by the library internally, using a predefined key pair.